digital-asset/daml/docs/source/app-dev/grpc/error-codes.rst

 Working with Error Codes
 ======================================

-The example below shows how a user can in practice extract relevant error information.
+This example shows how a user can extract the relevant error information.

 .. code-block:: scala